matfish2/vue-tables-2/readme.md

  If you set it to `true` you must add a `name` prop to your table, which will be used to to register a module on your store.
  Use `vue-devtools` to look under the hood and see the current state.

-If you want to listen for events, and you are not useing `vuex`, require the event bus:
+If you want to listen for events, and you are not using `vuex`, require the event bus:

     var bus = require('vue-tables-2/lib/bus');